lukso-network/docs/docs/networks/testnet/running-a-node.md

 :::info

 Right now, the CLI can run devnets and our official testnet.
 Mainnet functionality and the related genesis files will be provided after the [Validator Deposit Launchpad](https://deposit.mainnet.lukso.network) has been frozen.
-The unlock will happen with anoter version update that has to be downloaded, overwriting the current version.
+The unlock will happen with another version update that has to be downloaded, overwriting the current version.

 The current development state can be followed in the repository of the [LUKSO CLI](https://github.com/lukso-network/tools-lukso-cli/).